OctopusDeploy/docs/docs/administration/security/cve/xss-and-octopus-deploy.md

 As the customer, you are responsible for granting access to people you trust, and ensuring the security of your own network and operating systems.

 XSS is a browser-based vulnerability.
 The Octopus Server and its browser application work on your behalf to actively prevent XSS attacks, and the browser itself can also help in the prevention of XSS attacks.
-To this end Octopus Server 4.0 (and newer) has increased its minimum supported browser requirements to further improve the security of your Octopus installation.
+To this end, **Octopus 4.0** (and newer) has increased its minimum supported browser requirements to further improve the security of your Octopus installation.

 Learn about [supported web browsers](/docs/installation/requirements.md#supported-browsers).